mckeownish/carbonara/README.md

-# CarbonaraPy
+# Coming soon...
+CarbonaraPy

-CarbonaraPy is a Python package that interfaces with our C++ package Carbonara that provides tools for correcting structural predictions of proteins using X-ray small-angle scattering (SAXS) in solution.
+CarbonaraPy: a Python package that interfaces with our C++ package Carbonara that provides tools for correcting structural predictions of proteins using X-ray small-angle scattering (SAXS) in solution.

 ## Features